prabhupad26/100daysofML/README.md

 * Training and evaluating the ML model with different learning algorithms :
    1. Random forest regression shows the best accuracy score of ~0.97 on the testing data and ~0.98 on the training data (`number of estimators used : 100`).
    2. Linear regression didn't perform well on this data.
 (Accuracy score : ~0.67)
+   3. On removing the skewness in the data using its log values (for `selling_price`, `km_driven`, `years_old`) the linear regression performance improved by 0.84 on train data and 0.85 on testing data.